jimasp/behave-vsc/README.md

 ---
 ## Troubleshooting
 This a pre-release undergoing active development.
-If you used a previous version of this extension, but you have issues with the latest version, then please check the [release notes](#release-notes).
+If you used a previous version of this extension, but you have issues with the latest version, then please check the [release notes](#release-notes) for breaking changes.
 If that does not resolve your issue, then please rollback to the previous working version via the vscode uninstall dropdown and raise an [issue](https://github.com/jimasp/behave-vsc/issues).
 Otherwise:
 - Does your project meet the [Project Requirements](#project-requirements) section above?
 - If you have set the `featuresPath` in extension settings, make sure it matches the paths setting in your behave configuration file.
 - Have you tried _manually_ running the behave command that is logged in the Behave VSC output window?